Use Cases/Browser Agents

 Screenshot exposure

-URL whitelist/blocklist policies
+URL allowlisting and blocklisting policies

 policies:

-# Allow navigation to approved business tools
+# Allow navigation to approved business tools only

 - name: "Allow business tools"